yeukb/skillets/FW-VM-on-Alicloud/README.md

-# Deploy one PA VM-Series on Alicloud using Terraform
+# Deploy one PA VM-Series with 3 interfaces on Alicloud using Terraform

 Prequisites:
 - Create a custom image to launch the PA VM